coder/docs/guides/troubleshooting/activate-jetbrains-licensing.md

----
-title: "Activate JetBrains license in a browser"
+# Activate JetBrains license in a browser
-description:
-  Learn how to activate a license when running a JetBrains IDE in a browser.
----

 JetBrains requires a valid license to evaluate or use a JetBrains IDE.
 When running a JetBrains IDE in a browser, you need to perform the following steps.